aosabook/500lines/interpreter/interpreter.markdown

 Why not just put the numbers directly in the instructions?
 Imagine if we were adding strings together instead of numbers.
 We wouldn't want to have the strings stuffed in with the instructions, since they could be arbitrarily large.
 This design also means we can have just one copy of each object that we need, so for example to add `7 + 7`, `"numbers"` could be just `[7]`.

 You may be wondering why instructions other than `ADD_TWO_VALUES` were needed at all.
 Indeed, for the simple case of adding two numbers, the example is a little contrived.
 However, this instruction is a building block for more complex programs.
-For example, with just the instructions we've defined so far, we can already add together three values --- or any number of values --- given the right set of these instructions.
+For example, with just the instructions we've defined so far, we can already add together three values&mdash;or any number of values&mdash;given the right set of these instructions.
 The stack provides a clean way to keep track of the state of the interpreter, and it will support more complexity as we go along.

 Now let's start to write the interpreter itself.
 The interpreter object has a stack, which we'll represent with a list.
 The object also has a method describing how to execute each instruction.
 For example, for `LOAD_VALUE`, the interpreter will push the value onto the stack.